braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 ### 2.4.2.2 Commentary: Parallel Interference {#2.4.2.2}

-:::info[The Resolution of Interference in Independent Parallel Updates] The potential for interference is analyzed in the simultaneous addition of chords in a dense graph, where one addition might invalidate the eligibility of another.
+:::info[**Resolution of Interference in Independent Parallel Updates**] The potential for interference is analyzed in the simultaneous addition of chords in a dense graph, where one addition might invalidate the eligibility of another.
 PUC eligible 2-paths are defined by the *absence* of a closing chord.
 Since the addition of a chord $u \to v$ strictly affects the connectivity between $u$ and $v$, it does not alter the adjacency relationships of disjoint vertex pairs.

 In the rare event of a shared vertex leading to resource contention (e.g., a vertex participating in multiple reducible cycles), the operation is defined to act on the maximal independent set of compliant paths.
 Any paths temporarily blocked by contention remain eligible for the subsequent tick.
 Thus, while density may serialize the reduction, it does not prevent termination or alter the final normal form.
 :::

 ### 2.4.3 Lemma: Chordlessness of Maximal Cycles {#2.4.3}

-:::info[The Chordless Topology of Maximal Cycles in the Causal Graph] In a graph $G$ with a maximal simple directed cycle $C$ of length $L \ge 4$, the subpath $A_C$ is chordless and simple.
+:::info[**Chordless Topology of Maximal Cycles in the Causal Graph**] In a graph $G$ with a maximal simple directed cycle $C$ of length $L \ge 4$, the subpath $A_C$ is chordless and simple.
 The subpath $A_C$ is defined as $v_{i+2} \to \dots \to v_i$.

 ### 2.4.3.1 Proof: Chordlessness {#2.4.3.1}

-:::tip[Derivation of the Chordless Condition from Cycle Maximality] By the hypothesis, the rewrite adds chord $e = (v_{i+2}, v_i)$ based on a 2-path.
+:::tip[**Derivation of the Chordless Condition from Cycle Maximality**] By the hypothesis, the rewrite adds chord $e = (v_{i+2}, v_i)$ based on a 2-path.
 This implies no prior chord exists in $C$ connecting non-adjacent vertices.
 Such a chord would allow a shorter cycle.
 Such a chord would interfere with the Principle of Unique Causality condition for the rewrite.
 Thus, $C$ is chordless.

 Subpaths of chordless cycles are inherently chordless.
 Subpaths of chordless cycles are also simple.
 Thus, $A_C$ is simple and chordless.